 It does also have some disadvantages:

-- The sutter may be used only with flat panels; the shortest focal length is 65 mm.
+- The sutter may be used only with flat or extended panels; the shortest focal length is 65 mm.

 - 1/60 s as the shortest shutter speed is rather long with continuous light, regarding moving objects as well as working with limited depth of field